Grokking Group Multiplication with Cosets: Related Work

 \section{Related Work}

-\textbf{Mechanistic Interpretability} We analyze the mechanisms of neural networks at the \emph{circuit level} of individual and small groups of neurons, drawing directly on the work of \citep{nanda_progress_2023, nanda_emergent_2023, olah_zoom_2020, clock_and_pizza2023}.
+\textbf{Mechanistic Interpretability} Interpreting and reverse engineering the mechanism used to complete a given task is an active field in interpretability.
+Analysis of such mechanisms and circuits are discovered mainly through a top-down approach of causal mediation analysis.
+In the previous work \citet{hanna_how_2023, meng2023locating, tigges2023linear, wang2022interpretability}, the circuits are composed at the ``component level'' using the feed-forward layer and attention heads.
+We analyze the mechanisms of neural networks at the \emph{circuit level} of individual and small groups of neurons, drawing directly on the work of \citet{nanda_progress_2023, nanda_emergent_2023, olah_zoom_2020, quirke2024understanding, clock_and_pizza2023, transformers_recursion2023}.
 Our work builds directly on ``A Toy Model of Universality'' by \citet{chughtai_toy_2023}.
-We recreated precisely their experimental setup for the groups $S_5$ and $S_6$, but found their analysis incomplete and could not find a mechanism implementing their proposed ``Group Composition via Representations'' algorithm.
-For a thorough comparison of our work and \citep{chughtai_toy_2023}, see Appendix \ref{sec:toy-model-universality}.
+We recreated precisely their experimental setup for the groups $S_5$ and $S_6$, though we came to different conclusions.

-\textbf{Grokking} Our choice of studying models trained on small permutation groups was made in no small part because of the appearance of ``grokking,'' wherein the model first memorizes a training set and then much later generalizes to the held out data perfectly.
+\textbf{Grokking} The models we study exhibit ``grokking'', wherein the model first memorizes the training set and then much later generalizes to the held out data perfectly.
 Grokking was first identified by \citet{power_grokking_2022} and has been well studied for its counter-intuitive training dynamics \citep{kumar_grokking_2023, grokking_competition_merrill2023, grokking_efficiency2023, grokking_phase_transition2023, benign_grokking2023, wei2022emergent}.
-We conducted all the analysis on fully grokked models with perfect test accuracy.
+We conducted all the analysis on fully grokked models with perfect test accuracy, as models that show this behavior have often formed clean generalizing circuits that are more easily interpreted \citep{gromov_grokking2023, nanda_progress_2023}.

-\textbf{Group Theory} Our analysis owes much to the seminal monograph ``Group Representations in Probability and Statistics'' \citep{diaconis_persi_group_1988} and the varied literature building on it \citep{cohen_group_2016, kondor_risi_group_2008, kondor_generalization_2018, huang_fourier_2009, karjol_neural_2023}.
-We implement in Pytorch the Fast Fourier transform algorithm over the symmetric group $S_n$ developed by \citet{clausen_fast_1993}.
-Our implementation is heavily inspired by the example in Julia of \citet{plumb_snfft_2015}.